zkLinkProtocol/groth16-sol-verifier/README.md

 ## Quick Start

-The following dependencies are required to build and run this example, depending on your OS, they may already be installed:
+The following dependencies are required to build and run this example, depending on your OS, they my have already been installed:

 - Install Rust v1.56.1 or later from https://rustup.rs/